0151 922 1216

 1 Corinthians 16:14

 Please make sure that all of your child’s uniform and spare clothes (including shoes) have their full names in.

-Friday 20th October – Stay and Share
+Friday 25th May – 9am Stay and Share

-Monday 31st October – Return to Nursery
+Monday 4th June – Return back to school

 We all had such a brilliant day together as we shared our lovely classroom with our families!
 Whether it was with our great grandparents, grandparents, parents, aunties or uncles we had smiles on our faces as we explored things together.
 We had lots to keep us busy, as we had challenges to make our faces using paper plates or to make Goldilock’s bed!
 We were all very creative!